 Worn-out flooring and old carpeting will portray nothing but a dated image no one will want to look at every single day.
-Regardless of how much you clean it or try to buff it up, the scuffs, chips, bumps and bruises will always make themselves apparent to every potential tenant looking for an aesthetic living environment.
+Regardless of how much you clean it or try to buff it up, the scuffs, chips, bumps, and bruises will always make themselves apparent to every potential tenant looking for an aesthetic living environment.

-Embrace the open layout
+Embrace the Open Layout

 Modern homes that are inviting boast a unique, open-layout look that cherishes freedom of movement, spaciousness, light, and unimpeded connectivity.
-Don’t be afraid to break down a wall or two in order to extend and fuse different spaces, and create a grand living space that will appeal to the modern tenant.
+Don’t be afraid to break down a wall or two to extend and fuse different spaces, and create a grand living space that will appeal to the modern tenant.
 Of course, you should preserve complete privacy in the bedrooms and the bathrooms.

-Update and fix the pipe network
+Update and Fix the Pipe Network

 Amidst all of the aesthetic renovations that are going on, landlords and homeowners tend to neglect the importance and ROI potential of a well-kept, functioning pipe network.
 After all, some of the most cost-effective long-term renovations are the ones that will prevent costly problems down the road.
 So first off, be sure to inspect the drainage system.

-Renovating a property is an investment into an affluent future, so while the time might never seem right for it, you shouldn’t postpone the process if you want to attract amazing tenants to your doorstep.
+Renovating a property is an investment into an affluent future, so while the time might never seem right for it, you shouldn’t postpone the process if you want to attract excellent tenants to your doorstep.
 With these essential renovations taken care of, you will have rejuvenated the property and created an image no modern tenant will be able to resist.